casprwang/blog/src/pages/about/index.md

 <hr/>

 ## About songwang.io
 This site is my blog site, primarily for sharing my ideas and works.
 It is the 4th version, and its predecessor was built in 2016 with Jekyll.
-However,  thanks to the help from GraphQL and Webpack3, Rollupjs, this version is even faster in a more progressive way and performs pretty well in the browser.
+Yet, thanks to the help from GraphQL and Webpack3, this version is even faster in a more progressive way and performs pretty well in the browser.

 <img src="Chrome Audits.png" alt="performance on Chrome">